turnly/turnly/README.md

 * [ ] Reminders and notifications scheduled for the future.
 * [ ] Support for SMS, Push, Emails, Calls or WhatsApp messages.
 * [ ] Business intelligence, insights and reporting.
+* [ ] Reassignment of tickets to other agents as part of the service process.
+* [ ] QR code and printed poster for visitors arriving at the site to scan the code.

 ___